AleksandrMancenko/Bookstore/bookshop/README.md

 ## 🌐 API

-Приложение использует внешний API для получения данных о книгах. Все запросы обрабатываются через RTK Query с автоматическим кэшированием.
+The application uses an external API for book data.
+All requests are handled through RTK Query with automatic caching and request deduplication.

+## 🎨 Adaptive Menu System

+The application features a smart adaptive navigation system:

+1. **Desktop Experience**:
+   - Quick access icons (Bookmarks, Cart) in header
+   - Profile button opens sidebar with user information
+   - Search always available in header

+2. **Mobile Experience**:
+   - Burger menu for space efficiency
+   - All navigation consolidated in sidebar
+   - Search moved to sidebar to save header space
+   - User profile information accessible via sidebar

-## 📝 Лицензия
+## 📝 License

-Проект создан в образовательных целях.
+This project is created for educational purposes.

-## 👨‍💻 Разработка
+## 👨‍💻 Development

-Проект использует современные практики разработки:
+The project uses modern development practices:
-- TypeScript для типобезопасности
+- TypeScript for type safety
-- ESLint для проверки кода
+- ESLint for code quality
-- CSS Modules для изоляции стилей
+- CSS Modules for style isolation
-- Redux Toolkit для предсказуемого управления состоянием
+- Redux Toolkit for predictable state management
+- Component-based architecture for maintainability

+## 🚀 Getting Started

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Start development server: `npm run dev`
+4. Open `http://localhost:5173` in your browser

 ---

-**Версия:** 0.0.0
+**Version:** 0.0.0
-**Статус:** В разработке
+**Status:** In Development